-An increased risk of the life-threatening cutaneous side effects DRESS and Stevens-Johnson syndrome/toxic epidermal necrolysis (SJS/TEN) within the first three months is present in patients with this genetic variation.
+Patients with this genetic variation have an increased risk of experiencing the life-threatening cutaneous adverse events DRESS and Stevens-Johnson syndrome/toxic epidermal necrolysis (SJS/TEN).
 The risk of carbamazepine-induced DRESS in these patients is 0.89%.

-- Carefully weigh the risk of DRESS and SJS/TEN against the benefits. - Avoid carbamazepine if an alternative is possible. - If it is not possible to avoid carbamazepine, advise the patient to report any skin rash immediately.
+- 1. carefully weigh the risk of DRESS and SJS/TEN against the benefits - 2. if an alternative is an option, choose an alternative

-- 1. Nicoletti P et al. Shared genetic risk factors across carbamazepine-induced hypersensitivity reactions.
-Clin Pharmacol Ther 2019;106:1028-36. - 2.
-Mushiroda T et al. Association of HLA-A\31:01 screening with the incidence of carbamazepine-induced cutaneous adverse reactions in a Japanese population.
-JAMA Neurol 2018;75:842-9. - Genin E et al. HLA-A\31:01 and different types of carbamazepine-induced severe cutaneous adverse reactions: an international study and meta-analysis.
-Pharmacogenomics J 2014;14:281-8. - 4.
+- 1. Genin E et al. HLA-A31:01 and different types of carbamazepine-induced severe cutaneous adverse reactions: an international study and meta-analysis.
+Pharmacogenomics J 2014;14:281-8. - 2.
 Bloch KM et al. Pharmacogenetics of antiepileptic drug-induced hypersensitivity.
-Pharmacogenomics 2014;15:857-68. - 5.
+Pharmacogenomics 2014;15:857-68. - 3.
 Grover S et al. HLA alleles and hypersensitivity to carbamazepine: an updated systematic review with meta-analysis.
-Pharmacogenet Genomics 2014;24:94-112. - Yip VL et al. HLA genotype and carbamazepine-induced cutaneous adverse drug reactions: a systematic review.
-Clin Pharmacol Ther 2012;92:757-65. - 7.
-SmPC's Tegretol (NL en VS).
+Pharmacogenet Genomics 2014;24:94-112. - 4.
+Yip VL et al. HLA genotype and carbamazepine-induced cutaneous adverse drug reactions: a systematic review.
+Clin Pharmacol Ther 2012;92:757-65. - 5.
+SPC's Tegretol (NL en VS).

-HLA-B\1502: carbamazepine
+HLA-B1502: carbamazepine

-The risk of carbamazepine-induced SJS/TEN is strongly increased the first three months in patients with the HLA-B\15:02 allele.
-The risk of carbamazepine-induced SJS/TEN in these patients is 1.8-7.7%.
+Patients with this genetic variation have a severely increased risk of experiencing the life-threatening cutaneous adverse event Stevens-Johnson syndrome/toxic epidermal necrolysis (SJS/TEN).
+The risk of carbamazepine-induced SJS/TEN in these patients is 1.8-3.4%.